lforando/blog-website-code/content/home/hero.md

 +++

-**This website was created by Lauren Forando, a data science student at Smith College.
-Lauren built this platform as a place where college students interested in data science can learn more about the field, share ideas, and gain new insights.**
+**This website was created by Lauren Forando, a data science student at Smith College.**